 You can check for PIVX SwiftX and Quorum Tessera services as an alternative to PrivateSend.
 Thus, if you need to enable such a feature for your project, consider one of those forks implementations.

 We have reviewed some of the well-known examples which can help you to start your own cryptocurrency and what is forking in the blockchain.
 Yet it is worth mentioning that you can take any open-sourced blockchain node, fork it, adjust features for your needs, and launch your own network.
 So you are not limited to the mentioned above ledgers and can fork any blockchain code: EOS, Polkadot, Tron, etc.

 See how Blaize did a fork of EOS in Remme use case and what top projects on polkadot exist.

 While considering how to make your own blockchain or how to develop a new cryptocurrency Blaize experts recommend paying attention to the consensus type, availability of running smart contracts or masternodes and DAO.

 Ready to make your own cryptocurrency?
 Contact Blaize experts for further discussion!

-We are sure those recommendations will be a handful on the way to empowering your current business case with blockchain implementation.
-Start your cost-effective solution with Blaize!
+We are sure those recommendations will be a handful on the way to empowering your current business case with blockchain implementation, specifically with blockchain development for your enterprise.